 The main duties of the Nomination Committee are to review the structure, size and diversity of the board; and to identify, select and nominate suitable individuals for appointment as directors of the company.
-The terms of reference of the Nomination Committee are aligned with the code provisions set out in the CG Code and are available on the company's website.
+The latest update of the terms of reference of the Nomination Committee were approved and adopted by the board to align with the code provisions set out in the revised CG Code and are available on the company's website.